minipunch/cs1cproject1/README.md

 #####  Author: Team Five Gui's
 ------

-Our *somewhat*-epic store management program built with C++ and QT creator for our CS1C course.
+Our *somewhat*-epic store management program built with C++ and QT creator, documented using doxygen for our CS1C course.

 The Five Gui's: